mirul22/DiceGame/README.md

 # DiceGame-JS
-Creating with a simple Dice game with JS
+Creating a simple Dice game with JS.
+Enjoy!
-This is just a simple classic dice game.
-Enjoy